bch-robotics/bch-robotics/_pages/home.md

 permalink: /
 ---

-Our mission is to embed a team of creative young engineers in a world-class hospital where they can identify and solve clincally-relevant healthcare problems through the creation of new technology with a focus on commercialization.
+<div align="justify">Our mission is to embed a team of creative young engineers in a world-class hospital where they can identify and solve clincally-relevant healthcare problems through the creation of new technology with a focus on commercialization.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >